wsydney76/craft-contentoverview/docs/index.md

 # Content Overview

-This plugin shows configurable overviews of a site's content.
+This Craft CMS plugin shows configurable overviews of a site content.

 ## Disclaimer

-Another final evaluation/test version (5.1).

-> On request, we moved the configuration of subpages from general plugin config to a dedictated file with fluent config.
->
-> See upgrading from 4.x in the Changelog.

 * This plugin was initially developed as a side/training project for internal use only.
 * Added a bunch of customization options when evaluating it in a real-life project.